greenbone/docs/src/common/source-build/initial-feed-sync.rst

 .. note::

   The CERT feed synchronization depends on the data provided by the SCAP feed and should be called after synchronizing the latter.
+The GVMD_DATA contains scan configs which depend on the VTs.
+Only if the VTs are synced and loaded scan configs are available and scans can be started.

 .. code-block::
   :caption: Syncing the data processed by gvmd